KirbyVerbowski/K-OS/README.md

 # K-OS

 32-bit operating system targeting x86 archetecture

+To compile, link, and generate a bootable ISO: (Assuming you have the dependencies installed - NASM, genisoimage, gcc, ld) `make all`

+To do above and run (Above dependencies + Bochs)
+ `make run`

 Assembly is written in Intel syntax for the NASM compiler producing 32-bit ELF C is targetting GCC
-OS will be loaded by GRUB (because I don't want to write a bootloader) motivating most of the above choices
+OS will be loaded by GRUB legacy (because I don't want to write a bootloader) motivating most of the above choices

 11/19/2020